UserFindingSelf/UserFindingSelf/README.md

 - I’m currently learning PySyft framework
 - I’m looking to collaborate on private AI
 - I want to contribute to privacy preserving open source projects
-- You can reach to me via [LinkedIn](https://www.linkedin.com/in/sagar-kaushik/)
+- You can out reach to me via [LinkedIn](https://www.linkedin.com/in/sagar-kaushik/)

 <!---
 UserFindingSelf/UserFindingSelf is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.